 We ventured over to Costco last week to stock up on the essentials and as always, a few fun new items caught my eye.
 I’m here to share it all with you, prices and all.

 It’s been a while since we hit up Costco for a serious shopping trip.
 I only popped in to grab a few things in December and January so it was time to do a good restock of the items I use on a regular basis and check out the new offerings.
 I’m sharing some of the items I picked up this time around that have not appeared in previous posts.
-For a complete list of my prior Costco Haul posts click HERE.
+Check out my Living section For a complete list of my prior Costco Haul posts.

 Get your shopping shoes on and let’s go!